An7ar35/blogator/README.md

   the structure intact.
   Good when resources are placed in there for whatever reasons and you don't want them to get nuked during the built process.

+    posts-change-paths = false;

+> Switch to `true` if you are using working relative paths in the posts (`source/` folder) for development/preview purposes.
+This will modify them based on the target html file location it is used to generate.
+Absolute paths (inc those that start with a `/`) will not be touched.

 #### Index